-- 20.1 The site shall provide goats with access to effective shelter/windbreaks to protect them from any adverse weather conditions. - This includes weather that is too hot or cold. - Shelter/windbreaks may be natural or artificial. - 20.2 Where goats are at risk from predators, sites shall take measures to reduce risk of attack and injury to the goats.

-- 20.3 The site shall have the ability to segregate heavily pregnant, ill, and/or injured goats away from the flock and each other. - 20.4 The site shall provide does close to giving birth with access to shelter.
+- 20.1 The site shall provide fibre-producing animals with access to effective shelter/windbreaks to protect them from any adverse weather conditions. - This includes weather that is too hot or cold. - Shelter/windbreaks may be natural or artificial. - Where fibre-producing animals are at risk from predators, sites shall take measures to reduce risk of attack and injury to the fibre-producing animals. - The site shall have the ability to segregate heavily pregnant, ill and/or injured fibre-producing animals away from their conspecific flock and each other. - The site shall provide pregnant fibre-producing animals close to giving birth with access to shelter.